 - Network Rail manages and maintains most of the track and signals - London Overground is part of the National Rail network

 We set the specifications for train frequency, station facilities and overall performance, and are responsible for fares and revenue.

-The Elizabeth line brought together two sections of railway running as TfL Rail with a new section under central London built by Crossrail Ltd. As of 6 November 2022, customers can travel from the west to Abbey Wood and from the east to Paddington.
-The full railway will be operational in 2023.
+The Elizabeth line brought together two sections of railway running as TfL Rail with a new section under central London in 2022.
+The new section with its 10 new stations was built by Crossrail Ltd.

 MTR Elizabeth line manages and operates trains and certain stations day-to-day but we set the specifications for train frequency, station facilities and overall performance, and are responsible for fares and revenue.

 We manage the Capital's tram network.
 Services run from Croydon to Wimbledon, Beckenham Junction, Elmers End and New Addington.

 There are connections to the Tube, London Overground, bus and National Rail services.

 We set the specifications for tram frequency and performance, and are responsible for fares and revenue.
 We also carry out maintenance and plan and fund improvements and extensions to the network.

 Tram Operations Limited (TOL), a subsidiary of First Group, operates trams day-to-day.